-On Friday and Saturday SSW opened up to the public with presentations from a range of practioners looking at the many facets of the From Turf to Tools project, as well as a public demonstration of the smelting process.
+On Friday and Saturday SSW opened up to the public in OUTING.
+We had presentations from a range of practitioners looking at the many facets of the From Turf to Tools project, as well as a public demonstration of the smelting process.

 While the project took inspiration from the Pictish archeology, From Turf to Tools was the lens which brought wider issues into focus, as evidenced by the connection to the work presented by Deirdre O’Mahony.
 Her work, such as T.U.R.F.
 (Transitional Understandings of Rural Futures) and X-PO demonstrates how the reframing of traditional practices, for the changing context of our landscapes, can bring together the capacity of creative practices to address future challenges, ideas of community, and explore the contemporary relevance of tacit place-based knowledge.
 The peat-cutting rights and land management in Ireland echoes many of the issues raised in searching for access to raw materials and resources within Turf to Tools.
 Shifts in governance and industrialisation see our connections and knowledge of the land dispersed.